-The RCM Annual Conference features a large exhibition in which suppliers showcase their latest products and services.
+The RCM annual conference featured a large exhibition in which suppliers showcased their latest products and services.
 2017 sponsors and exhibitors are listed below in alphabetical order.

-If you are interested in becoming a sponsor or exhibitor at RCM Annual Conference 2017.
+If you are interested in becoming a sponsor or exhibitor at RCM annual conference.
 Please contact a member of our team.

 Emma’s Diary is the UK’s favourite parenting club for expectant and new mums and has been providing trusted information and support, in partnership with the Royal College of General Practitioners (RCGP) for over 25 years.

 Emma’s Diary delivers a multi-media service including the Diary – by fictional mum-to-be Emma – given to 840,000 pregnant women annually during the early stages of pregnancy, and the Labour & Birth Guide given to over 650,000 pregnant women at from 34 weeks pregnancy, via their GP surgery.
 We have a vibrant website and social media channels, plus a useful App to help women during pregnancy and motherhood all of which are fully BFI compliant.

 We are delighted to work with the RCM – as an Alliance partner – and to support the RCM Annual Conference.

 JOHNSON’S®, an Alliance Partner with the RCM since 2004 is proud to work with the RCM, supporting midwives in their work to care for mothers and new-born babies.
 JOHNSON’S® is committed to advancing evidence-based best practices for infant skin care and over recent years has helped to advance 90% of all publications on baby’s skin care globally.
 JOHNSON’S® partnership with the RCM is highly valued and we are pleased to be able to sponsor the annual conference to continue to support the hard work and dedication of midwives.